AstarVienna/AnisoCADO/README.md

 Tested under Python: 2.7, 3.4, 3.5, 3.6, 3.7

-A python package to generate off-axis PSFs for the SCAO mode for MICADO at the ELT
+A python package to generate off-axis PSFs for the SCAO mode for the ELT

 Please note: this package is not yet finished yet!
 The code is fine, but the documentation is lacking.